GeorgeMyller/curriculo_vaga_novo-curriculo2/reports/similarity_analysis_report.md

 ## Semantic Similarity Score

-**Cosine Similarity**: 0.7899
+**Cosine Similarity**: 0.8140
-**Alignment Level**: High
+**Alignment Level**: Very High

 ## Analysis

-Good alignment with significant overlap in relevant skills and experience
+Excellent alignment between the resume and job requirements

-The cosine similarity score of 0.7899 indicates a **high** level of semantic alignment between George Myller's resume and the Data Analyst job description.
+The cosine similarity score of 0.8140 indicates a **very high** level of semantic alignment between George Myller's resume and the Data Analyst job description.

 ## Detailed Interpretation

 ### What This Score Means:
 - **Score Range**: Cosine similarity ranges from -1 to 1, where 1 indicates perfect alignment
-- **Current Score**: 0.7899 suggests strong semantic overlap
+- **Current Score**: 0.8140 suggests strong semantic overlap
 - **Context**: This score reflects how well the resume content aligns with job requirements in the embedding space

 ### Key Factors Influencing the Score: